Morgan State University's President Tweets Job Offer To Amanda Gorman Following Inauguration Performance

 With those words, Morgan State University President David Wilson hoped to get poet Amanda Gorman to join his staff.

-Gorman, 22, was the youngest ever inaugural poet when she performed at President Joe Biden’s inauguration on Wednesday, CBS News reported.
+Gorman, 22, was the youngest ever inaugural poet when she captured the nation’s attention at President Joe Biden’s inauguration on Wednesday, CBS News reported.

+After performing her original work, “The Hill We Climb,” she was met with applause in person and praise online, including from big names like Oprah and “Hamilton” creator Lin-Manuel Miranda.
+At one point, Twitter registered 24,000 mentions in a single hour.

+I have never been prouder to see another young woman rise!
+Brava Brava, @TheAmandaGorman!
+Maya Angelou is cheering—and so am I. pic.twitter.com/I5HLE0qbPs

 @TheAmandaGorman.
 Ms. Gorman, I need you as our Poet-in-Residence at the National Treasure, @MorganStateU Outstanding!!!!!
 Consider this a job offer! pic.twitter.com/jJ8tJ6oPvn